mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-It's desirable to have some short notation for the statement that we have evaluated the *limit* of as the values of $\Delta{t}$ approach 0 which can be expressed as
+It's desirable to have some short notation for the statement that we have evaluated the *limit* of as the values of $\Delta{t}$ approach 0, which can be expressed as:

 <div>$$
 \lim_{\Delta{t} \to 0} \frac{\Delta{s}}{\Delta{t}}
 $$</div>

-Where *lim* is an abbreviation for limit, replacing $\eqref{balldrop3}$ with this new notation
+Where *lim* is an abbreviation for limit, replacing $\eqref{balldrop3}$ with this new notation:

 <div>$$
 \begin{equation}